Student Handbook & Terms and conditions

 Smart and Skilled fees are lower for students doing their first qualification since leaving school.
-This is because Smart and Skilled focuses on helping people in NSW get their first qualification.
+This is because Smart and Skilled focuses on helping NSW residents get their first qualification.

-Upon enrolment, you will receive an email summarising the tuition fees for your chosen course; however, you can get an estimate of the fee for your preferred course by using the Smart and Skilled course finder: https://smartandskilled.nsw.gov.au/sands/find-a-course.
+Upon enrolment, you will receive an email with your Notification of Enrolment and tuition fees for your chosen course; however, you can get an estimate of the fee for your preferred course by using the Smart and Skilled course finder:

 The government subsidises the total cost of the qualification—meaning that no fee is charged—for:

 - Aboriginal and Torres Strait Islander students (through descent, self-identification, or community identification)

 - Students with a disability (proof of a disability support pension or documentary evidence from an appropriate medical professional is required)

 Discounted fees are available for disadvantaged students studying up to a Certificate IV.
 Unfortunately, no concessions are available for Diploma students.
 This concession fee is a flat fee set for the whole qualification and is available to students who:

 - Receive a specified Australian government benefit or allowance at the time of enrolment, e.g. age pension, carer payment, Newstart/Youth allowance, Veterans' Affairs pension, or single parenting payment